When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 The seat post, stem, handlebars and kickstand are all Carrera items.
 The handlebars are a nice width (not too wide), and the kickstand is a useful addition.

-The basic frame design and geometry has remained the same, with the exception of a slightly recessed area for the battery and a housing area for the motor controller in the downtube, near the bottom bracket area.
+The basic frame design and geometry have remained the same, except for a slightly recessed area for the battery and a housing area for the motor controller in the downtube, near the bottom bracket area.

 One of the nice additions is the internal cable routing, bringing the Crossfire E into line with some of the more prestigious brands.